linked-db/linked-ql/README.md

     > IndexedDB is a low-level API for client-side storage.

     ```js
-    // Import IDB
+    // Import IDB as LinkedQl
-    import { IDB } from '@webqit/objective-sql';
+    import LinkedQl from '@linked-db/linked-ql/idb';

     // Create an instance.
-    const client = new IDB;
+    const linkedQlClient = new LinkedQl;
     ```

-3. To work with Objective SQL's in-memory object storage, import and instantiate the *ODB* language driver.
+3. To work with Linked QL's in-memory object storage, import and instantiate the *ODB* language driver.

     > This is an environment-agnostic in-memory store.

     ```js
-    // Import IDB
+    // Import ODB as LinkedQl
-    import { ODB } from '@webqit/objective-sql';
+    import LinkedQl from '@linked-db/linked-ql';

     // Create an instance.
-    const client = new ODB;
+    const LinkedQlClient = new LinkedQl;
     ```

-All `client` instances above implement the same interface:
+All `LinkedQl` instances above implement the same interface:

-1. The `client.query()` method lets you run any SQL query on your database.
+1. The `LinkedQlClient.query()` method lets you run any SQL query on your database.

     ```js
     // Run a query